MousumiAria/EnergyConsumptionAnalysis_EuropeanHouseholds/README.md

 ## Description:

-To analyze, visualize, and derive insights from a dataset representing the energy consumption in households across various European countries, segmented by fuel type, over the past decade.
+To analyse, visualize, and derive insights from a dataset representing the energy consumption in households across various European countries, segmented by fuel type, over the past decade.

 ## Analysis for all Countries in European Union
 ![EnergyConsumptionAnalysis_EuropeanHouseholds](https://github.com/MousumiAria/EnergyConsumptionAnalysis_EuropeanHouseholds/blob/main/EuropionUnionDataAnalysis.JPG)